georchestra/georchestra/docs/setup/tomcat.md

 sudo chown -R tomcat /opt/geonetwork_data_dir
 ```

-#### GeoNetwork 3.0.x (geOrchestra 15.12 and above)
+#### GeoNetwork 3.x (geOrchestra 15.12 and above)

-If GeoNetwork 3.0.x is deployed, some extra java environment variables will be
+If GeoNetwork 3.x is deployed, some extra java environment variables will be
 required, because almost everything related to the configuration and the
-geOrchestra integration has been exported outside the webapp.
+geOrchestra integration has been exported outside of the webapp, into the geOrchestra datadir.

 ```